heedrox/ric-escape/README.md

+# RIC Escape

+A game for Google Assistant.
+In Spanish.

-# Skeleton for Firebase Functions App with Actions On Google and TDD
+Developed with Firebase Functions, Actions on Google and through TDD with Mocha.

-I have started working with actions on google, and firebase functions.
-To do so, I installed a TDD framework.

-This is the first skeleton I'm using for these kind of apps.

-Probably it will be improved in future versions.
+Hope you like it!